First-time candidates challenge Hoyer

 Locally, Wilkes said she intends to push for “housing for all” in the district, at a cost of $40 billion in federal money.

-“It means everyone who is eligible for [housing] vouchers will get them.
-Only 20% of people eligible for housing assistance receive it,” she said.

-Recently, Wilkes wrapped up a speaking tour around Southern Maryland about the proposed Green New Deal, and what it could mean to the region; beyond efforts to restore Chesapeake Bay health, it would bring more union jobs in the renewable energy sector and pave the way for mass transit here, she said.
+Recently, Wilkes wrapped up a circuit speaking across Southern Maryland about the Green New Deal, and what it could mean to the region; beyond efforts to restore Chesapeake Bay health, it would bring more union jobs in the renewables sector and pave the way for mass transit.

 Locally, the Mechanicsville resident has reportedly bolstered regional economic development by creating or saving nearly 23,000 jobs across the district over the course of multiple base realignments and closures, according to his campaign website.
 Recently, he saw to fruition a years-long effort to build a community-based outpatient clinic in Charlotte Hall for veterans in the region.